boomshop/easyeffectstray/README.md

 And execute it.

+Alternatively run the script `install.sh` as root to install the script to `/usr/local/bin`, the icon to `usr/share/pixmaps` and the application starter to `/usr/share/applications`.
+This makes the icon available in application menus.

 The icons are not required since graphics data is base64 encoded in the script itself.

-If you'd like to bypass PulseEffects on click, create a fresh preset called `Bypass`, disable all signal processors and save the settings to the preset.
-It will appear in the tray icons menu then.